rubinovitz/hackathon-standards/inclusion_tips.md

 * Recruit members of underrepresented in hackathons for judging panels & organizing team

 * Encourage sponsors to bring diverse mentors options

 * Avoid gendered language in official hackathon announcements (continues throughout event)

 * Be sure the people in your marketing pics/videos are diverse

 * Do not market female-geared talks/things in pink or perpetuate other stereotypes

+* Do not create award categories that encourage the commodification/objectification of minority groups ('Best Team with Female Leader Award').
+They are not there to be collectable 'tokens' for the privilaged to use, in order to increase eligibility for prize winning.

 * Actively recruit minorities by reaching out to their universities' groups and listservs